- 22–27.2 in

 Ferruginous Hawks are usually found alone or in pairs, but in winter they may hunt just a few feet apart from each other and roost in groups of 6–12.
 They roost on cliffs, haystacks, utility structures, trees, or the ground.
 They seem to be monogamous (although three adults are sometimes seen at nests) and some may keep their pair bond all year round.
 Courting pairs soar in wide circles and the male “sky dances” by repeatedly diving and ascending.
 The pair may then grasp beaks and talons and spiral toward the ground.
 Ferruginous Hawks often nest in habitat shared by Swainson’s Hawks and Red-tailed Hawks.
 They are somewhat aggressive during breeding season, chasing and attacking intruders with open talons.
 Songbirds such as Western Kingbirds nest in the same trees and sometimes attack the hawks, which nevertheless ignore the smaller birds’ young.

-Ferruginous Hawk numbers are stable or slightly increasing, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 80,000 individuals, with 15% breeding in Canada, 85% breeding in the United States, and 29% wintering in Mexico.
-They rate an 11 out of 20 on the Conservation Concern Score and are not on the 2014 State of the Birds Watch List.
+Ferruginous Hawk numbers were stable or slightly increased between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 80,000, with 85% spending some part of the year in the U.S., 15% breeding in Canada, and 29% wintering in Mexico.
+The species rates a 10 out of 20 on the Conservation Concern Score.
+Ferruginous Hawk is not on the 2016 State of North America's Birds' Watch List.
 Hunting pressure declined in the twentieth century after the Migratory Bird Treaty Act made it illegal to hunt most species of wild birds.
 Changes to nesting habitat including agriculture, grazing, small mammal control, mining, and fire may contribute to regional population declines.
 Ranching, if practiced sustainably (particularly with respect to conserving prairie-dog towns), may be an effective means of conserving Ferruginous Hawk habitat.
 Other proposed management includes maintaining prey populations and mitigating mining, pipeline construction, and urbanization.
 In formerly occupied areas where trees are no longer available for nesting, artificial nest platforms help boost populations.

 - Bechard, M. J., and J. K. Schmutz.
 1995.
 Ferruginous Hawk (Buteo regalis).
 Ferruginous Hawk (Buteo regalis).
 In The Birds of North America Online, No. 172 (A. Poole, Ed.).
 Cornell Lab of Ornithology, Ithaca, New York.